Jeremiyah Love: 2024 season

 Love entered the 2024 season as the starting running back for the Fighting Irish following the departure of fellow running back Audric Estimé.
-Love finished the 2024 season with 1,125 yards and 17 touchdowns on the ground, and 28 catches for 237 yards and 2 touchdowns in the air.
+Love finished the 2024 season with 1,125 yards and 17 touchdowns on the ground, and 28 catches for 237 yards and 2 touchdowns in the air, including a school-record 13 consecutive games with a rushing touchdown.
 This included an appearance in the College Football Playoff, highlighted by key performances and plays in games by Love.
-These performances and plays included a 98-yard touchdown run in the first round of the playoffs against Indiana, and a dominant rushing performance in the semifinals against Penn State in the Orange Bowl.
+These performances and plays included a 98-yard touchdown run in the first round of the playoffs against Indiana.
 Ultimately, Love and the Fighting Irish fell short in the National Championship against Ohio State.